 How to Quit Your Job Without Burning Bridges

-I am one of a rare breed – an employee who is completely rehirable at every job she’s quit, assuming I’d be okay with going backwards in my career.
+I am one of a rare breed – an employee who is completely rehirable at every job she’s quit, assuming I’d be okay with going backward in my career.
 (Well, except for one.
 My two-week reign of shame at McDonald’s ended less than favorably when they presented me with my second schedule, and I told the tile floor I wouldn’t be coming back.
 Not next week, not tomorrow, not ever.)

 How to quit your job #1: Tell your boss first.

 If you know you’re planning to quit your job soon, make sure your boss knows first.
-Don’t let it quietly leak here and there around the office and hope it gets back to them so you don’t have to say it.
+Don’t let it quietly leak here and there around the office, and hope it gets back to them so you don’t have to say it.
 It makes you look weak, and it makes it look like you don’t have enough respect for them to tell them yourself.